loopbackio/loopback-connector-cloudant/README.md

 # Getting Started

 ## Design
-Loopback tries best to fit its model to a specific database's design, while limited by the nature of database, it's not always possible to support all Loopback features perfectly, and user would like to be aware of some key features about Cloudant before they start to design a Cloudant model.
+LoopBack tries best to fit its model to a specific database's design, while limited by the nature of database, it's not always possible to support all LoopBack features perfectly, and user would like to be aware of some key features about Cloudant before they start to design a Cloudant model.

 ### Careful partial update